 Step away from the rim of the caldera, where the tiny clifftop hotels fight for every square inch, and Santorini’s Oia will surprise you with a property offering a rare sense of space.
-It’s Santo Maris: a boho-chic, adults-only, all-suite hotel with five large swimming pools just steps away from the island’s prettiest town.
+It’s Santo Pure: a boho-chic, adults-only, all-suite hotel with five large swimming pools just steps away from the island’s prettiest town.

 By comparison, the hotel grounds are expansive, with facilities to match.
 There’s a fully-fledged a gym on-site and the spa has a good-sized heated indoor pool.
-Four other outdoor pools make Santo Maris Oia a very generously equipped indeed.
+Four other outdoor pools make Santo Pure Oia a very generously equipped indeed.

 Dramatic architecture, soft interiors

 The sturdy buildings combine stone and whitewashed concrete, surrounded by black walls.
 It’s a very attractive combination, resulting in a dramatic look worthy of Santorini.

 Inside the suites, the polished floors give the interiors a minimalist feel, while the ecru tones, organic accents, such as woven baskets and wall artwork, soften the rooms and add a touch of boho chic.
 To us, this design well reflected the laid-back, peaceful atmosphere of Santo Pure Oia.